ali-mir-07/medimind_ai/README.md

 - ✅ Error handling and logging
 - ✅ Comprehensive testing framework

-### 🚧 In Development

 **Final Polish**

-- 🚧 Demo video (3-minute walkthrough)
-- 🚧 Architecture diagrams and visuals
+- ✅ Architecture diagrams and visuals
-- 🚧 Advanced error recovery mechanisms
+- ✅ Final Updations in the code and documentations

 ---